Vanitha Vijayakumar: Personal life

-Vanitha Vijayakumar had married actor Akash on 10 September 2000.
+Vanitha Vijayakumar married actor Akash on 10 September 2000.
 Their son was born in 2001 and their daughter in 2005.
 The marriage ended in divorce in 2005.
 Following a lengthy custody dispute, the Madras High Court ordered that the children split their time between both parents.
 Her son later moved in permanently with his grandfather and then with his father Akash.

-In 2007 Vanitha Vijayakumar got married again, to businessman, Anand Jay Rajan.
-The pair has a daughter.
-The couple separated soon after and were officially divorced in 2012, with Rajan being awarded custody of their child.
+In 2007, Vanitha married businessman Anand Jay Rajan.
+The couple has a daughter.
+They separated soon after and were officially divorced in 2012, with Rajan being awarded custody of their child.
 Vanitha suggested that the pair divorced as a result of her disputes with Vijayakumar, and that Rajan had effectively become indirectly involved in the controversy costing her peace and career opportunities.

 Following her separation with Anand Rajan in 2010, Vanitha dated choreographer Robert beginning in 2013.
 The duo also worked together professionally by producing a film titled MGR Sivaji Rajini Kamal (2015), before ending their relationship in 2017.
+However, they reunited in 2024.

-Vanitha was a born Hindu to Tamil parents.
+Vanitha was born to Hindu Tamil parents.
 On 30 March 2022 she converted to Buddhism following various religious rituals.

-Vanitha has mentioned that she was suffering from depression for more than 10 years and that she later underwent medical treatment and professional counselling to recover fully.
+Vanitha has mentioned that she had been suffering from depression for more than 10 years and that she later underwent medical treatment and professional counselling to recover fully.

 In 2019, the police questioned Vanitha while she was on Bigg Boss Tamil 3 in Chennai over a complaint filed by Rajan alleging that she had kidnapped their daughter.

-In 2020 she revealed that she was in relationship with Peter Paul, a photographer who was already married and a father of two children.
+In 2020, she revealed that she was in a relationship with Peter Paul, a photographer who was already married and a father of two children.
 The couple got married on 27 June 2020 in Chennai.
 Vanitha's marital relationship created a lot of hype in the media.
 Peter's first wife, Elizabeth, filed a case against Vanitha and her husband and for not getting an official divorce before marrying again.
 As of October 2020, Vanitha denied Peter to be named as her husband as their marriage ceremony was not yet registered and broke up the relationship with him due to his ongoing addiction to alcohol.